 What are the pros and cons of waiting and of being induced?

-This second edition, published in 2018, has been substantially expanded and updated with new and changed evidence.
+This second edition has been substantially expanded and updated with new and changed evidence.

 (1) The evidence, in which Sara discusses the induction and caesarean section debate, the ARRIVE trial and the debate on placental insufficiency;